All Products

 Prerequisites

-Download event data and upload to OSS
+Download raw data files using an ECS instance and upload them to OSS

 cd /opt/hourlydata